Patient's Query

 Welcome to icliniq.com.

-From history it seems you have androgenetic alopecia (AGA) also known as male pattern baldness.
-In AGA, hair thinning and hair fall occurs with receding frontal hair line and thinning on top of scalp that is vertex.
-AGA has seven grades and treatment partially depends on grade.
-Now as AGA occurs due to underlying genetic and hormonal components, we need to start treatment for long term to prevent hair thinning and promote hair growth.
-Take tablet Hair Revive two tablets together daily in the morning with breakfast for two months, 10% minoxidil + Finasteride lotion apply 1 ml daily at night on the scalp for two months.
+Now, as AGA occurs due to underlying genetic and hormonal components, we need to start treatment for the long term to prevent hair thinning and promote hair growth.
+Take two tablets.
+Hair Revive two tablets together daily in the morning with breakfast for two months, 10 % Minoxidil + Finasteride lotion, and apply 1 ml daily at night on the scalp for two months.
 We might need to add more medicine depending on the grade, so I would request you to please share a photo with me so I can assess the grade.

 Patient's Query

-The hairline has gone 2 cm back than where it was initially at.
+The hairline has gone 0.79 inch back from where it was initially at.
 According to the charts, I would say I am at stage 1 of the hair fall.
 It seems to look full, but actually, there is some recession.
 I am not able to capture properly as I have bad lighting.
-Also, I have heard that both Minoxidil and Finasteride form lifelong dependence and once I stop them, I would lose more hair than initial.
+Also, I have heard that both Minoxidil and Finasteride form lifelong dependence, and once I stop them, I would lose more hair than initially.
 Is this true?
-And if it is what can I do to keep my hair and prevent androgenic alopecia?
-There is also some thinning on scalp.
+If it is, what can I do to keep my hair and prevent androgenic alopecia?
+There is also some thinning on the scalp.

 Hi,